Jürgen Milski: Career

 From April to May 2013 he took part in the sixth season of Let's Dance; his professional dance partner was Oana Nechiti.
-The couple dropped out on the fifth episode In January 2016, he was a contestant on the German reality show Ich bin ein Star – Holt mich hier raus!
-(I'm a Celebrity - Get Me Out Of Here) on RTL and came fifth place.
-In 2020 he took part in the reality show Kampf der Realitystars – Schiffbruch am Traumstrand (Battle of the Reality Stars - Shipwrecked on Dream Beach) and Die Festspiele der Reality Stars – Wer ist die hellste Kerze?
+The couple were eliminated in the fifth episode.
+In January 2016, he was a contestant on the German reality show Ich bin ein Star – Holt mich hier raus!
+(I'm a Celebrity - Get Me Out Of Here) on RTL and came fifth.
+In 2020 he took part in the reality shows Kampf der Realitystars – Schiffbruch am Traumstrand (Battle of the Reality Stars - Shipwreck on Dream Beach) and Die Festspiele der Reality Stars – Wer ist die hellste Kerze?
 (The Festival of Reality Stars - Who is the Brightest Candle?).
 He also lost to Sonja Zietlow in December 2020 on the ProSieben show Schlag den Star (Beat the Celebrity).
+In 2021, he took part in the RTL II program Das Supermarkt-Quiz together with Sandy Fähse.
 In 2022 he was a guest on Ich bin ein Star – Die Stunde danach (I'm a Celebrity - After-Hours) and Ich bin ein Star – Holt mich hier raus!
 Die große Dschungelparty (I'm a Celebrity - Get Me Out of Here!
 The Big Jungle Party).

-Personal life
+In November 2023, he took part in the eleventh season of Promi Big Brother.

-He lives with his wife and their daughter in Seeberg, Cologne.
+Milski has a younger brother named Peter, who is six years younger than him, as well as another brother.
+He lives with his partner and their daughter in Cologne.
+In March 2026, Milski took part in Most Wanted – Wer entkommt?.

 Controversies

-In November 2015, Milski was criticized for posting xenophobic statements on his Facebook page.
+In November 2015, Milski came under criticism after posting statements on his Facebook page that linked migration with drug dealing in his hometown of Cologne, particularly around the Hohenzollern Bridge.
+In this context, Milski referred to drug dealers as "Dealerpack", which was described by some media outlets, particularly the Kölner Stadt-Anzeiger, as xenophobic statements.

-At the beginning of 2021, he was again heavily publicly criticized for his statements on the WDR television talkshow Die letzte Instanz (The Last Instance).
-After a repeat broadcast on January 29, 2021, there was a controversy about episode 8 of the show, in which Milski and other guests had spoken out against the proposed renaming of Gypsy Sauce, among other things.
-The Central Council of German Sinti and Roma also expressed outrage in a press release about "Anti-Romani statements".
+In early 2021, he was again publicly criticized for comments he made on the television program Die letzte Instanz.
+Following a repeat broadcast on January 29, 2021, a controversy arose surrounding the eighth episode of the program, in which Milski and other guests, among other things, opposed the renaming of Zigeunersauce.
+The Central Council of German Sinti and Roma also expressed outrage in a press release over "anti-Gypsy statements".
+In December 2025, when asked about the 2021 program during a podcast, Milski stated that he would not apologize for his comments.